mwilliamson/nope/README.rst

 * Ensure that all signatures are used in typing rules

-* The type of a variable can change as it is assigned to in a function.
-  We need to make sure that the type is consistent if that variable is captured in a function definition.

 * If a variable is deleted (including the implicit delete at the end of an exception handler), we should prevent it from being captured in functions.